 Pogorily says there is a П419 but he cannot locate data about it.

 П420 to П423 (the last two also have suffix А) use the old 'top hat' outline, and later ones switch to the modernised outline.
 Again, the type numbers were not changed to МП for the modernised devices.
-This П420 was made by Alpha Riga in Sept 1963 and the modernised П423 by Alpha Riga in June 1964.
+This П420 was made by Riga ZPP (now 'Alpha') in Sept 1963 and the modernised П423 by Riga ZPP in June 1964.

-Before the introduction of State Standard 5461-59, and to a lesser extent after it, a few USSR transistors were made that use a slightly different numbering system: simply a number (usually, but not always, 3xx) followed by a suffix.
-Pogorily does not mention these but a few are shown on http://www.155la3.ru.
-I only have the 313А shown, dated January 1958, and I am seeking examples of a few others, with any suffixes, namely 316, 342, 343 and 347.
+Before the introduction of State Standard 5461-59, and to a lesser extent after it, a few USSR semiconductors were made that use a slightly different numbering system: simply a number (usually, but not always, 3xx) followed by a suffix.
+These may be prototypes of П-series types.
+Pogorily does not mention them but a few are shown on http://www.155la3.ru.
+The only ones I have are the 313А shown, dated January 1958, and the 316Г dated November 1958.
+I am seeking examples of a few others, with any suffixes, namely 320, 342, 343 and 347.

 As I state at the top, the later GT and 1T series are also germanium transistors, following State Standard 10862-64.
 The number groupings are:

 Now let's turn to diodes.
-I am indebted to A. Чечнев who has researched this area in detail and published his findings in the Russian magazine "RADIO" for April and May 2020.
+I am indebted to Andrei Chechnev (Андрей Чечнев) who has researched this area in detail and alerted me to his findings, published in the Russian magazine 'RADIO' for April and May 2020.

 The earliest types were silicon point-contact diodes used as detectors for radar.
 Some Web pages state that they were copies of German devices such as the Telefunken ED702 that I show elsewhere.
 They have part numbers like КД2-И10, КД2С10А, КД2С3А, КД6В10А and КД6В3Б.
 My image shows the ДК-В1 (latin DK-V1) which is a silicon type that was manufactured from the 1940s into the 1980s and was previously called КД2В10.
 Like many radar diodes, it is supplied inside a lead sheath to protect against damage from static electricity.

-The oldest germanium diodes were the series of point-contact mixer diodes ДГ-В1 to ДГ-В8 from 1951.
+Possibly the oldest germanium diodes are the series of point-contact mixer diodes ДГ-В1 to ДГ-В8 from 1951.
 These were released publicly as ДГ-Ц1 to ДГ-Ц8 (latin DG-C1 to DG-C8) and the series was later extended to ДГ-Ц17.

 I wish to obtain examples of any of these.
 If you know where I might get some, please